lmanul/424/index.md

-8. Except as provided above, no sign,: notice, letteri. , or advertisement shall be inscribed or exposed on or ~. any window, door, or other part of the Building, except such as shall have been approved in writing by the Board of Mana- gers, nor shall anything be projected out of any window of the Building without similar approval.
+8. Except as provided above, no sign,: notice, letteri. , or advertisement shall be inscribed or exposed on or ~. any window, door, or other part of the Building, except such as shall have been approved in writing by the Board of Managers, nor shall anything be projected out of any window of the Building without similar approval.

 9. All garbage and refuse from the Building shall be deposited with care in plastic bags or other suitable receptacles intended for such purpose only at such times and in such manner as the Board of Managers may direct. ,

-10. Water- closets and other water apparatus in the Building shall not be used for any purposes other than those for which they were constructed; nor shall any sweepings, rubbish, rags, paper, ashes, or any other article be thrown into the same.
+10. Waterclosets and other water apparatus in the Building shall not be used for any purposes other than those for which they were constructed; nor shall any sweepings, rubbish, rags, paper, ashes, or any other article be thrown into the same.
 Any damage resulting from misuse of any water closet or other apparatus